Nephritebin/Nephritebin.github.io/_includes/about/en.md

 ![Mountain Fuji](/img/Interests/fujisan.jpg)

 I'm also a person who likes anime.
 My favorite animation is land of lustrous, which is also the name of this website.
 Other series I like include K-ON, Violet Evergarden, 5 Centimeters Per Second and recently Laid-Back Camp.
-You may find that I am a fun of Kyoto Animation Company, since I use a lot of images from there animations to be the covers of my blogs (◍•ᴗ•◍).
+You may find that I am a fan of Kyoto Animation Company, since I use a lot of images from there animations to be the covers of my blogs (◍•ᴗ•◍).

 ![K-ON](/img/Interests/kon.jpg)